a2un/BoBFinathon/Instructions to use kychain zip file.md

 * Unzip the contents into the folder you wish to keep

-* Open a cmd instance and run the following commands;
+* Open a cmd instance and run the following commands:<br/>
 `cd <path>/<to>/kychain/servernminer`<br/>
 `start /b multichaind -datadir=. kychain -daemon`